ahsanulhoqueabir/OOP_with_CPP/Chapter 5 - Classes and Objects/Class_and_Objects.md

 - If a variable inside a class is declared static, then it belongs to the class itself rather than an instance of that class.
 It is shared among all objects of the same class.
 - The value of a static variable remains unchanged even after the program ends and restarts again.
 - It retains its value between different instances of the class.
+- Static members can be accessed using the class name followed by the scope resolution operator (::), while normal members are accessed using the dot operator (.) on an object of the class.
+- Static Variable are non-inline member funtion.
 - The main characteristics of static data members are-
   - **Shared Memory**: Static data members are shared among all instances(objects) of a class.
   - **Memory Allocation** : Memory for a static data member is allocated only once for the entire class, not for each instance of the class.
 It is allocated when the program starts and deallocated when the program ends.